Alayne Ronnenberg, ScD

 This drug can help when

-is caused by ovulatory problems, such as inadequate secretion of luteinizing hormone (LH) or follicle-stimulating hormone (FSH).
+is caused by ovulatory problems, such as inadequate secretion of luteinizing hormone (LH) or FSH.
 Clomiphene citrate causes a surge in LH and FSH release by the brain that ultimately stimulates ovulation.
-The drug is taken orally as a tablet, usually for five days.
+The drug is taken orally as a tablet, usually for 5 days.
 If ovulation does not occur, the regimen may be repeated, usually with a higher dose.
 Timing of the dose is important, so you’ll probably be advised to take the tablet at the same time every day.
 If you miss a dose, contact your healthcare provider to determine when to take the next dose.
 The ovary must be producing some level of estrogen if clomiphene is to work successfully.

 Possible side effects include:

 Both hCG and hMG are naturally occurring hormones that work by inducing maturation of the ovarian follicle and release of a mature egg. hCG works like LH, and hMG has activities of both LH and FSH.
-Both drugs are provided as intramuscular injections, although more purified forms of hMG may be injected under the skin. hCG is usually provided as a single injection during a fertility treatment cycle. hMG, on the other hand, may be given for 10 days or more.
+Both drugs are provided as intramuscular injections, although more purified forms of hMG may be injected under the skin. hCG is usually provided as a single injection during a fertility treatment cycle. hMG may be given for 10 days or more.
 Blood levels of estrogen and other reproductive hormones may be monitored throughout treatment, and dosages of the drugs may be adjusted accordingly.
 FSH may also be provided directly as an injection usually for five days.
 Women whose infertility is related to polycystic ovarian syndrome (PCOS) may be treated with FSH for longer periods of time.